threefoldfoundation/tft-stellar/specs/sponsorship/testscripts/readme.md

 Activating accounts with sponsorship works fine.

-Trying an account merge to remove the account gives a stellar `{"transaction":"tx_internal_error"}` error.
+Doing an account merge to remove the account gives a stellar `{"transaction":"tx_internal_error"}` error.
 This is a known bug: https://github.com/stellar/stellar-core/issues/2914

 According to the bug report:
 "The workaround for Account Merge is to first transfer sufficient quantity of Lumens to remove sponsorship, revoke sponsorship, then perform Account Merge"

-Revoking sponsorship needs to be done by the sponsoring account though.
+Revoking sponsorship needs to be done by the sponsoring account, it can not be done by the sponsored account.